5006. talantiaios

 Phonetic Spelling: (tal-an-tee-ah'-yos)

-Definition: worth a talent, of a talent's weight
+Definition: Of a talent, pertaining to a talent

 NAS Exhaustive Concordance